revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

 68. As a food investigation specialist your task is to fetch the details of those restaurants "name" and "address" who are using "palm oil"  as a "food_oil" in making of their dishes.
-You have to send the report to the higher authorities, so that they can take actions on those resturants.
+You have to send the report to the higher authorities, so that they can take actions on those restaurants.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)